 - Preheat the broiler on high.

-- Meanwhile, use a pair of tongs to carefully remove the ribs from the slow cooker and place on a cookie sheet or a 9×13 glass baking dish with a lid*.
-I recommend approaching the ribs from the very end and sliding as much of the tongs underneath the ribs as possible, so that nearly the entire slab is resting on the tongs.
+- Meanwhile, use a pair of tongs to carefully remove the ribs from the slow cooker and place them on a baking sheet or a 9×13 glass baking dish with a lid.
+I recommend approaching the ribs from the very end and sliding as much of the tongs underneath the ribs as possible so that nearly the entire slab is resting on the tongs.
 (This helps to keep the ribs together, instead of falling apart.)

 Notes

 - I’ve never cooked these ribs on low.
-If you want to be the guinea pig, I’d suggest setting the clock for 8 hours and going from there.
-Please let us know how this turns out if you try it!
+If you want to try it, I’d suggest setting the clock for 8 hours and going from there.

 - I’m using a very basic rub on these ribs and it won’t fall off into the juices, so feel free to get fancy if you have any of those fun rubs in your spice cabinet!